tkoskine/ahven/doc/manual/en/source/api-ahven-slist.rst

    List_Full : exception;

-Thrown when the size of the list exceeds Count_Type'Last.
+Raised when the size of the list exceeds Count_Type'Last.

 ------------------------